 Challenging stigma with humour

-That got me thinking about whether this language infiltrates the workplace because of the frenzied nature of much of the work in the City.
+That got me thinking about whether this language infiltrates the workplace because of the frenzied nature of much of the work in the city.
 It is a place of extreme pressure where you commit to projects that will require all of your resources.
 All of them.
-Completing a deal is an intense process whether in mergers and acquisitions (M&A) or raising money from investors for a bond issue.
+Completing a deal is an intense process, whether in mergers and acquisitions, or raising money from investors for a bond issue.

 I recall times where I have worked 16-hour days and had three hours sleep and then been expected to make major, rational decisions.
 At the time, adrenaline can keep you going and it becomes your life.
 For me, the problems came when the crisis was over and I felt I had no real short-term goal.
 Rather than welcoming that, I found it uncomfortable.